mhemeryck/mhemeryck.github.io/_posts/2021-05-23-home_automation_wiring.md

 ## Push buttons

 Contrary to the cabling for the lights, the push buttons run on the lower, safer voltage of 24VDC.
-Consequently, the wire diameter can be a lot smaller.
+Consequently, the wire diameter can be a lot smaller and there is no strict requirement on the use of circuit breakers.

 The following image shows an _SVV_ **signal cable**, which is typically used in Belgium for analog signaling applications.
 I did some online research into the international naming for this type of cable, but there does not seem to be any.
 For the sake of the discussion here however, the characteristics are actually more important:

-- small diameters, on the order of 0.8mm2
+- small diameters, on the order of 0.8mm²
 - solid core, as this makes connecting to the push buttons easier as they mostly have screw connectors
 - multiple wires in 1 cable (as shown in the picture).
 These cables mostly come with either 4, 8, 12 or 16 wires.
 - visually clearly differing wires, i.e. highly contrasting colors for the wires